ameliarw/Chem-308/Background.md

 $$

 The Hamiltonian operator is the combination of the kinetic energy and the potential energy and provides the total energy of a system.
-This expression is also called the Time Independent Schr"{o}dinger Equation.
+This expression is also called the Time Independent Schrodinger Equation.
 Note that this expression only depends on position, not time.

-- The solutions to the Schr"{o}dinger, or the set of eigenvalues can be represented by $ {{E_n}} $.
+- The solutions to the Schrodinger, or the set of eigenvalues can be represented by $ {E_n} $.
 This set is the complete list of possible total energy measurement results.

 - If two operators do not commute, then they do not share the same set of eigenfunctions.
 This is also to say that they do not have the same basis.